Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: Experimental Results and Discussion

-Trajectories generated by the MPC-based controllers are shown in Figs. 6 and 7 for comparison against those of the CILQR-based controllers.
-In general, $\Delta$-trajectories produced by MPC-based algorithms have smaller lateral error than those of CILQR-based algorithms [Fig. 6(a)].
-This may have occurred because the MPC-based schemes use the primal-dual-based IPOPT solver, whereas CILQR-based schemes are simply primal-based optimization methods.
-The $\Delta$-trajectories obtained by the IPOPT solver can be classified into two groups in Fig. 6(a): those of nominal-MPC, tube-MPC-un, and tube-MPC-ua algorithms and those of tube-MPC-up and itube-MPC algorithms.
-The tube-MPC-up and itube-MPC schemes had smaller lateral error than the other methods.
-Nevertheless, the behavior of the $\Delta$-trajectories obtained by tube-MPC-up and itube-MPC were similar, as indicated in the curves in the subfigure in Fig. 6(a); they were not split as in the tube-CILQR-up scheme [Fig. 3(a)] even for the smaller constraint region of $\left| {x_1 } \right| \le$ 5.6 m/s and $\left| {x_3 } \right| \le$ 2.5 rad/s (not shown in the figures).
-Fig. 6(c) displays the $\lambda ^*$-trajectories derived by the itube-MPC scheme.
-Compared with the trajectories of itube-CILQR algorithm [Fig. 3(c)], itube-MPC initially had lower conservatism (at $t$ $<$ 20) when gap $\Delta \lambda >$ 0.
-Subsequently, the gap $\Delta \lambda $ converged to zero, even on curves.
-This may explain why the $\Delta $-trajectories produced by itube-MPC and tube-MPC-up algorithms in Fig. 6(a) are the same on turn-1 and turn-2.
-Because the IPOPT solver likely produces nearly optimal solutions for both itube-MPC or tube-MPC-up, the same results are obtained for both schemes.
+The trajectories generated by different MPC-based controllers are presented in Figs. 8 and 9 for comparison.
+In general, the $\Delta$-trajectories produced by the MPC-based algorithms exhibited smaller lateral errors than did those generated by the CILQR-based algorithms [Fig. 8(a)].
+This finding can be attributed to the fact that the MPC-based algorithms use the primal-dual-based IPOPT, whereas the CILQR-based algorithms employ simply primal-based optimization methods.
+The $\Delta$-trajectories in Fig. 8(a) can be classified into two groups: those produced by the nominal MPC, tube-MPC-un, and tube-MPC-ua algorithms and those generated by the tube-MPC-up and itube-MPC algorithms.
+The tube-MPC-up and itube-MPC algorithms demonstrated smaller lateral errors than the other MPC-based methods did.
+Nevertheless, the $\Delta$-trajectories produced by the tube-MPC-up and itube-MPC algorithms exhibited similar trends, as indicated by the subfigure in Fig. 8(a).
+These trajectories were not split, in contrast to those produced by the tube-CILQR-up algorithm [Fig. 5(a)], even for a small constraint region with $\left| {x_1 } \right| \le$ 5.6 m/s and $\left| {x_3 } \right| \le$ 2.5 rad/s (not shown in the figures).
+Fig. 8(c) shows the $\lambda ^*$-trajectories derived using the itube-MPC algorithm.
+Compared with the itube-CILQR algorithm [Fig. 5(c)], the itube-MPC algorithm initially exhibited lower conservatism (at $t$ $<$ 25) when the gap $\Delta \lambda$ was greater than 0.
+Subsequently, this gap converged to 0, even at the curves.
+These results may explain why the itube-MPC and tube-MPC-up algorithms generated similar $\Delta $-trajectories at turns 1 and 2 [Fig. 8(a)].
+The IPOPT likely produced near-optimal solutions for both of these algorithms, leading to them generating similar results.